SavioFengGit/John-The-Ripper-Cracking-Hashes/README.md

 # John-The-Ripper-Cracking-Hashes
-Introduce John The Ripper tool for cracking hashes
+Let's introduce John The Ripper tool for cracking hashes

 # Introduction of the tool
 ## John The Ripper